MISTLab/ROSBuzz/readme.md

 * The last parameter that the rosbuzz_node depends on is the robot ID of type “int”, this parameter could be set to the parameter named “robot_id”.
 This parameter is by default set to ‘0’, if not specified.

-An example template of parameter setting could be found in the launch file “rosbuzz.launch”.
+An example template of parameter setting could be found in the launch file “launch/rosbuzz.launch”.

 Downloading ROS Package